-WINSTON-SALEM—The Jacobs/Jones African-American Literary Prize, which honors the best in short prose by African-American writers in North Carolina, is now open.
+WINSTON-SALEM—The Jacobs/Jones African-American Literary Prize, which honors the best in short prose by African-American writers in North Carolina, is now closed.

 The contest, sponsored by NCWN and administered by the Creative Writing Program at UNC-Chapel Hill, is open to any African-American writer whose primary residence is in North Carolina.
 Entries may be fiction or creative nonfiction, but must not have been published before (including on any website, blog, or social media), and must be no more than 3,000 words.

-The deadline is January 2, 2021.
+The deadline has been extended to January 6, 2021.
 The winner will receive $1,000 and possible publication of their winning entry in The Carolina Quarterly.

 The final judge of the 2021 Jacobs/Jones contest will be W. Ralph Eubanks.